RelyConsultancy/immersivly/public/wp-content/plugins/so-widgets-bundle/readme.txt

 Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.

-[Documentation](http://siteorigin.com/widgets-bundle/) is available on SiteOrigin.
+[Documentation](https://siteorigin.com/widgets-bundle/) is available on SiteOrigin.
+Read our [Widget Bundle developer documentation](https://siteorigin.com/docs/widgets-bundle/) if you'd like to develop with the Widget Bundle.

 == Screenshots ==